Simona Limontaitė

 Simona Limontaitė (married name Kiseleva, born 22 August 1987) is a Lithuanian chess player who holds the title of Woman International Master (WIM, 2008).
-She is two time winner of Lithuanian Women's Chess Championship (2005, 2017).
+She is three time winner of Lithuanian Women's Chess Championship (2005, 2017, 2024).

 Biography

 Her first chess trainer was Vytautas Gembutas.
 From 2006 International Master Vaidas Sakalauskas is her trainer.
 Simona Limontaitė is winner of the Lithuanian Girl's Championship (U18) in 2005.

-Simona Limontaitė is multiple medalist of the Lithuanian Women's Chess Championships, in which she won two gold (2005, 2017) and two bronze (2003, 2009) medals.
+Simona Limontaitė is multiple medalist of the Lithuanian Women's Chess Championships, in which she won three gold (2005, 2017, 2024) and two bronze (2003, 2009) medals.

 Simona Limontaitė participated in several World Youth Chess Championships and European Youth Chess Championships in different age categories.
 Also Simona Limontaitė participated World Girls U-20 Championship in 2007.

 She is participant of European Individual Women's Chess Championship in 2009.

 Simona Limontaitė played for Lithuania in the Women's Chess Olympiads: